Evaluation of XIENCE versus Coronary Artery Bypass Surgery for Effectiveness of Left Main Revascularization - EXCEL

 - Stent thrombosis or graft occlusion at 3 years: 0.7% vs. 5.4%, p < 0.001

-The results of this important trial indicate that PCI with second-generation DES (Xience) is noninferior to CABG for clinical outcomes at 3 years following revascularization of unprotected left main lesions.
+The results of this important trial indicate that PCI with second-generation DES (Xience) is noninferior to CABG for clinical and functional outcomes at 3 years following revascularization of unprotected left main lesions.
 As noted earlier, repeat revascularization rates were higher with PCI.
 Thrombosis (stent vs. graft) rates were lower with PCI than with CABG.
 As expected, adverse clinical events were not uniformly distributed from a temporal standpoint between the two arms.
 The hazard was highest with CABG in the first 30 days and clinical outcomes were actually better with PCI up to 30 days.
 However, this reversed between 30 days and 3 years, such that outcomes were inferior with PCI compared with CABG beyond this time frame.

 Further longer-term follow-up is awaited.
 Detailed analysis among patients with pure ostial/shaft left main disease and low SYNTAX scores will be interesting.